Less than $5 7th Grade Writing-Expository Resources

 By Creative Primary Literacy

-A World War 2 biography writing unit about the life of British wartime Prime Minister, Winston Churchill.
+A biography writing unit about the life of one of the Founding Fathers of the United States and a famous scientist, Benjamin Franklin.
 The NO PREP unit has been split into four separate lessons and is perfect for students in fifth grade or sixth grade.
+Students will learn about the famous figure whilst working on their comprehension skills and developing their creative writing.

 Included in this PDF printable resource: